yarml/HeliumOS/README.md

 and compile binutils, gcc, bootboot and mkbootimg before building the kernel, which can take a good half hour(or even more depending on your system))

-You can then run the boot image from a vm using `make run-qemu`, or install it in your system with `sudo make install`
+You can then run the boot image from a vm using `make run-qemu`.

-(You should want to check [buildsys/70-install.mk] before running this one)
+The output file `build/helium.img` can be flashed to a USB and used to boot on real hardware, although I rarely test that.

 # Progress
 The following list of features may change order any time depending on